chizzy-opara/gomycode-dsa/README.md

   1. Write a procedure, called dot_product which calculates in the variable ps, the dot(scalar) product of v1 and v2 (v1 and v2 are vectors of IR)
   2. Write an algorithm which determines, for n pairs of given vectors, whether two vectors of given IR are orthogonal, by calling the procedure defined in the previous question.
 The dot product of two orthogonal vectors is zero.
   3. Modify the previous algorithm if you use a dot_product function instead of a procedure.

+### Famous sorting and searching algorithms

+Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands.
+Each time we take a new card we put it in the right place in our hand.

+1. Each time work only with the first i-1 element from of the array
+2. Pick element arr[i] and insert it into sorted sequence in the array from 0 to i-1.